 You will be assessed using a combination of formats.
 These include:

 - Examinations which will assess your immediate response to a set of unseen problems

 - Assignments which will assess your response to a larger problem

 - Practical tests in acoustics laboratories which will assess your ability to apply appropriate skills to a problem

-- Projects which will assess your ability to create a plan, identify possibilities, make decisions, carry out the plan, and reflect on the choices and outcome
+- Projects which will assess your ability to create a plan, identify possibilities, make decisions, deliver the plan, and reflect on outcomes

 School of Science, Engineering and Environment